mponza/SalIE/README.md

     }

 and the `path/to/abstracts` is the path to a directory of a set of documents, each one containing the document's abstract.
+On the NYT dataset results are slightly different from the ones in the paper because minor changes for this release.

 **Known Error (and How to Fix).** Running ROUGE can raise the "Cannot open exception db file for reading" exception.
 For fix it, just type: